 Beacon Hill is one of Boston's oldest and most historic neighborhoods, located right across from Boston Common and the Public Garden.
 Don't miss picturesque Acorn Street, and the boutiques and cozy bakery/cafes along Charles Street.

-An especially romantic Beacon Hill spot is tiny Temple Street Park (shown at Christmas in the photo), tucked away behind the Massachusetts State House across from a Suffolk University Building on Temple St. Resident doves nesting in the stone wall will coo romantically at you.
+An especially romantic Beacon Hill spot is tiny Temple Street Park (shown in photo), tucked away behind the Massachusetts State House across from a Suffolk University Building on Temple Street.
+Resident doves nesting in the stone wall will coo romantically at you, and if you happen by when the tree is decorated, that's magical.

 A Christmas visit provides the perfect excuse to go see holiday lights, and this year, the biggest light show in town is Blink! at Faneuil Hall Marketplace.